Winnak/Anemone/README.md

 ## TODO
 1. Build file
-    * Create CSharp reader
-    * Add options
+    * Use build file
-    * Add configuration view (should only read from the file and be able to target a new)
+    * Add configuration view (should readonly the file and be able to target a new)
 2. Layout
     * Fix the full height sidebar
     * use timeago.js